Quick Overview

 - The Grand Theater of Ephesus After Dark

-It is located on the slope of Panayir Hill facing the Aegean Sea direction and standing strongly with its 25000 estimated seated capacity.
-Imagine a huge commercial city more like a cross point, attracting thousands of visitors including Cleopatra and Mark Antony.
-And at your first step to the port of the city, the Grand Theater of Ephesus welcomes you with it is splendid-looking marble seats.
+The Great Theatre in Ephesus is located on the slope of Panayir Hill, facing the Aegean Sea and standing strongly with its 25000 estimated seated capacity.
+Imagine a huge commercial city, more like a crossroads, attracting thousands of visitors, including Cleopatra and Mark Antony.
+And at your first step to the port of the city, the Grand Theater of Ephesus welcomes you with its splendid marble seats.

 History of the Grand Theater of Ephesus